 Former Cub and Boy Scouts under David’s leadership:

 “Mr. Cook was/is a significant mentor for me and I am greatly saddened by his passing.
 His selfless service and influence on me as a child has had tremendous positive effects on my adult life; effects that have materialized in my own continued service to our great nation.” – Capt.
 John B. Caponong, US Air Force

-“He was a father figure to me… I give much credit to him for teaching me lessons in life through the Scouting ways: always being prepared, patient and respectful… He was a role model to so many; he will continue to be as his legacy will live on forever.” – Kenneth De Los Reyes, MD, Associate Professor of Neurosurgery, Loma Linda University
+“He was a father figure to me… I give much credit to him for teaching me lessons in life through the Scouting ways: always being prepared, patient and respectful… He was a role model to so many; he will continue to be as his legacy will live on forever.” – Dr. Kenneth De Los Reyes, Neurosurgeon, Loma Linda, CA

 “His ability to simultaneously consider the task to be accomplished, the development needs of the individual and group, and Scouting’s high standards of excellence seemed effortless, his wisdom humbling, and his patience striking.” – Michael O’Brien, GNYC Order of the Arrow Advisor

 All contributions will go toward installing a comprehensive set of directional signs at Ten Mile River Scout Camps.
 This tribute project is a major signage upgrade and will make navigation in the Camps significantly easier.
 Each sign will include a short dedication to David S. Cook.